I and Thou

 Ich und Du, usually translated as I and Thou, is a book by Martin Buber, published in 1923.
-It was first translated from German to English in 1937, with a later translation by Walter Kaufmann being published in 1970.
-It is Buber’s best-known work, setting forth his critique of modern objectification in relationships with others.
+It was first translated from German to English in 1937 by Ronald Gregor Smith, with a later translation by Walter Kaufmann being published in 1970.
+It is Buber's best-known work, setting forth his critique of modern objectification in relationships with others through the contrast between an "I-Thou" and an "I-It" understanding of the world.